 Keller Associates opened its doors in 1993 in Boise, Idaho.
 Our first clients fell within Jim Keller’s wheelhouse – municipal clients who needed personal attention, creative engineering solutions, and bold approaches to secure funding to pay for much needed projects.

 A successful transition occurred upon Jim’s retirement in 2008, which led to a mindset of “perpetual leadership” that was fostered by creating opportunities and career paths for individuals within the company to grow and succeed.

-From these humble beginnings, we have grown to 100+ team members with offices throughout the west that are bound by a commitment to excellence and a growing reputation of service.
+From these humble beginnings, we have continued to grow and now have offices throughout the west that are bound by a commitment to excellence and a growing reputation of service.
 The future is bright.

 Susan Burnham was our go-to person during her 16 years with Keller Associates.
 Everyone wanted to work with Susan.
 She was thoughtful, thorough, and even loved to proofread!
 Before joining Keller, she had more than 25 years of experience in the consulting industry.
 She was our own pioneer having been one of the first women Professional Engineers licensed in the State of Idaho.
 Her engineering excellence, reliability, and leadership led to a position as a trusted member of Keller Associates’ Board of Directors where she served for three years before she retired.

 Susan and her husband, Arlen, are enjoying retirement life, currently calling Arizona home.
 They are spending as much time as possible in their motorhome living the nomadic life and experiencing the great things this world offers.
 Susan left an excellent legacy with Keller Associates that will not be forgotten.
 Safe travels Susan!